mossericb/bianchi-maass-forms/README.md

 It computes Bianchi-Maass cusp forms for class number 1 rings of integers, including the non-Euclidean rings (the fields Q(sqrt(-d)) for d = 1, 2, 3, 7, 11, 19, 43, 67, 163).

+Please excuse the cobwebs; I'm in the stage of converging on the final version of the program and dumping large commented blocks, unused methods, etc.

 This contains methods for locating probable eigenvalues, running heuristic checks on the results, evaluating, and plotting the resulting Bianchi-Maass forms.
 Functionality for verifying various conjectures such as Ramanujan-Petersson and Sato-Tate is coming soon.

 Searching to find Bianchi-Maass cusp forms is a large computation that needs to be run across many cores to complete in a reasonable amount of time.